floklimm/scPPIN/README.md

 3. I receive a segmentation fault (Core Dumped) when executing `dapcstp`.
 > This should not happen.
 Most likely the input file given to `dapcstp` is not correctly formatted.
 Inspect the file and make sure that the file is correctly written (including End-of-File).

+4. I want to run it on a different organims than *Homo sapiens*.
+> In the folder `R/inst/extdata/morePPINs` you can find graphML files for all 68 organisms for which BioGRID data is available.
+Load them with the `biogridNetwork <- read_graph('./inst/extdata/morePPINs/ biogridSaccharomyces_cerevisiae_S288c3.5.169.tab2.txt.graphml', format='graphml')` command.

+5. I don't like BioGRID and would rather use my own PPIN.
+> You can construct your own network in the igraph format and use the provided functions.
+But it is important that the gene symbols are the same as the names of the nodes in the PPIN.

 ## License
 This project is licensed under the AGPL - see the [LICENSE](https://github.com/floklimm/scPPIN/blob/master/LICENSE) file for details.